-Special educational provision is educational or training provision that is additional to or different from that made generally for other children or young people of the same age by the School.
-We recognise that there is a continuum of special educational needs which should be reflected in a continuum of provision and that good practice in special needs goes to the very core of excellent learning and teaching.
+Special educational provision is educational provision that is additional to or different from that made generally for other children or young people of the same age by the School.
+We recognise that there is a continuum of special educational needs which should be reflected in a continuum of provision and that good practice in special needs goes to the very core of excellent teaching and learning.